-- NAR is in regular communication with Congressional leaders and the White House. - NAR is coordinating with a broad coalition of industry groups to support a long-term reauthorization. - Flood insurance was a priority talking point for meetings with members of Congress over August recess. - Hundreds of members of Congress were contacted about NFIP's importance to every state in the U.S. - NAR has raised the issue's profile with multiple calls for action, talking points, op-eds and state letters.
+- NAR is in regular communication with Congressional leaders and the White House about the NFIP. - NAR is coordinating with a broad coalition of industry groups to support a longterm reauthorization. - Flood insurance has been a priority talking point with members of Congress over the past year. - Hundreds of members of Congress were contacted about NFIP's importance to every state. - NAR has raised the issue's profile with multiple calls for action, letters, meetings, talking points, op-eds and state letters.